Dawenkou culture: Interactions with other cultures

 The Dawenkou interacted extensively with the Yangshao culture.
 "For two and a half millennia of its existence the Dawenkou was, however, in a dynamic interchange with the Yangshao Culture, in which process of interaction it sometimes had the lead role, notably in generating Longshan.
-Scholars have also noted similarities between the Dawenkou and the Liangzhu culture as well as the related cultures of the Yantze River basin.
+Scholars have also noted similarities between the Dawenkou and the Liangzhu culture as well as the related cultures of the Yangtze River basin.
 According to some scholars, the Dawenkou culture may have a link with a pre-Austronesian language.
 Other researchers also note a similarity between Dawenkou inhabitants and modern Austronesian peoples in cultural practices such as dental avulsion and architecture.
 However, the Dawenkou appeared to be genetically distinct from the pre-Austronesian cultures to their south.